-Before or on the morning of a student's absence, the student (preferably, in order to practice this skill for independence skills) and/or a student's parent/guardian is requested to call/notify PRIDE Transitions about the absence at 682-8891.
+Before or on the morning of a student's absence, the student (preferably, in order to practice this skill for independence skills) and/or a student's parent/guardian is requested to call/notify PRIDE Transitions about the absence at 682-8893.
+Parents should also make sure any other sites that occur in the student's schedule for the day have also been notified, including the bus company.
 This number may be accessed 24 hours a day.

-• One procedure that has become easy to use for PRIDE Transitions and families is to have the student make the call to state their absence and then the parent/guardian just simply make a statement at the end of the call to verify that they are aware of the absence.
+One procedure that has become easy to use for PRIDE Transitions and families is to have the student make the call to state their absence and then the parent/guardian just simply make a statement at the end of the call to verify that they are aware of the absence.